 Here are the answers to some of my most common questions…

-Do I need a GB3 gym membership to train with you?
+Do I need an AGF gym membership to train with you?

 Do you train seniors?

-Yes, I have trained many clients ranging from ages 14 – 85.
+Yes definitely, I have trained many clients ranging from ages 14 – 85.
+Contact me to learn more.

 How many days per week should I train?